J. Graham Ralston, ESQ/CPA

 After high school Graham continued his school at the University of Washington where he was able to graduate in a year and half post high school and then completing his law degree at Seattle University.

-After law school, Graham moved to Washington, DC where he served as one of the youngest senior federal executives in Washington DC for the U.S. Department of Transportation.
+After law school, Graham moved to Washington, DC in 2010 where he served as one of the youngest senior federal executives in Washington DC for the U.S. Department of Transportation.
 He ran a national program for small businesses and was involved at a senior level in the office of the Secretary of Transportation.
-A unique position where Graham worked there during the Obama administration but for a Republican Secretary, Ray LaHood.
+A unique position where Graham worked within the Obama administration but for a Republican Secretary, Ray LaHood.
 He served his duties as part of the Presidential Transition team at the US Department of Transportation before going into private practice and starting a technology company in 2018.

 Graham is currently the owner of Ralston Law, PLLC in Port Angeles, WA where he helped many businesses pro-bono with COVID relief and defending businesses against government over-reach in it's attempt to stigmatize or deny civil liberties to business owners.
 He spends the majority of his time with an AI Technology company out of Seattle that helps expose him to the power of Artificial Intelligence and how it might transform the workforce of tomorrow.